tmtsoftware/esw-web-app-example/docs/src/main/flows/base-flow.md

 ### Create a React component

 The first component we will create is the form for entering a coordinate and submitting it to the backend server.
-We are using the [Ant Design](https://ant.design/) UI Component library for our components, so here we use an Ant.d Form.
+We are using the [Ant Design](https://ant.design/) UI component library for our components, so here we use an Ant.d Form.

+@@@ note
+Ant Design is the current ESW selection for a React-based UI component library.
+@@@

 * In the `pages` folder, create `RaDecInput.tsx`
 * Add a simple input form to the `RaDecInput` React component